rebelzach/blazor-wasm-maui-clean-architecture/README.md

 This example application is intented to allow a theoretical customer to create a 3D model, a "Thing", that they might wish to order as a 3D printed item.

+### Introduction:

-### Loose goals for this project:
+- Loose goals for this project
     - Have some fun with Blazor and MAUI!
     - Explore isolating domain components for use in WebAssembly Blazor, specifically the `Thing.Domain.SolidModeling` project.
     - Minimize the API glue necessary to make backend calls using common contract interfaces and GRPC-Web
     - Experiment with verification/snapshot testing.
-- Experiment with implementing a simple DDD paradigm along with an application façade layer.
+    - Experiment with implementing a simple DDD paradigm along with an application faÃ§ade layer.

 - Based on the clean architecture template from Steve Smith
     - https://github.com/ardalis/CleanArchitecture